Dani Karavan: Biography

 Daniel (Dani) Karavan was born in Tel Aviv.
-His father Abraham was the chief landscape architect of Tel Aviv from the 1940s to the 1960s.
+His father Abraham, was the chief landscape architect of Tel Aviv from the 1940s to the 1960s.

+He attended Tichon Hadash high school in Tel Aviv.
 At the age of 13, he began studying painting.
-In 1943, he studied with Marcel Janco in Tel Aviv and from 1943 to 1949 at the Bezalel School of Art in Jerusalem.
+From 1943 to 1944 he studied art under Aharon Avni, at the Avni Institute.
+From 1945 to 1948 he studied with Marcel Janco, Avigdor Stematsky and Yechezkel Streichman in Tel Aviv.
+In 1949 at the Bezalel School of Art in Jerusalem.
 After living on a kibbutz from 1948 to 1955, he returned to art.
 From 1956 to 1957, he studied fresco technique at the Accademia delle Belle Arti in Florence and drawing at the Académie de la Grande Chaumière in Paris.

 In his 20s, Karavan moved to Kibbutz Harel, where he met his wife, Hava Fogler.
 The two married in 1955 and had three daughters: Noa - a producer, married to the illustrator Yizhar Cohen, Tamar - a fashion photographer, and Yael - a theater actress, based in Portugal.

 Karavan lived and worked in Tel Aviv (on Zvi Herman Shapira Street near the "Avraham Karavan Garden"), in Paris, and in Florence.

 Karavan passed on May 29, 2021, at the age of 90.
 He is buried in the cemetery of Kibbutz Shoval.